Distribution of preperiodic points in one-parameter families of rational maps: Moments of the portrait size

-The main result of this section is an estimate for the total of preperiodic points in a one-parameter family, along with some criteria for the average value to equal the generic value.
+The main result of this section is a moment-estimate for the number of preperiodic points in a one-parameter family, along with some criteria for the average value to equal the generic value.

-\begin{thm} Let $f_t$ be a one-parameter family of rational maps over $K$ with domain of definition $U$ and exceptional set $E$.
+\begin{thm} Let $f_t$ be a one-parameter family of rational maps over a number field $K$ with domain of definition $U$ and exceptional set $E$, and let $m$ be a positive integer.
 Then

-as $X \to \infty$, where the constants depend on $f$ and $n$.
-If $f$ is a polynomial, the error term may be improved to $O\big(\Num(E, X) \log X\big)$. \end{thm}
+as $X \to \infty$, where the constants depend on $f$, $n$, and $m$.
+If $f$ is a polynomial, the error term may be improved to $O\big(\Num(E, X) (\log X)^m \big)$. \end{thm}

 There are several ingredients in the proof of Theorem \ref{thm:avg}.
-We use Lemma \ref{lem:inj_locus} to isolate the main term, and we use the max--length inequality to estimate the remainder term.
+After isolating the main term, we use the max--length inequality to estimate the remainder term.
 The key to the latter is a bound due to Troncoso and Benedetto on the number $\#{\PrePer}(f_t, K)$ of $K$-rational preperiodic points of $f_t$ in terms of the number $s = s(f_t)$ of primes of bad reduction of $f_t$.
 By the successive application of three further Lemmas, we are then able to bound $s(f_t)$ by a function of $X$.

 \begin{propn} Let $\phi$ be a rational function of degree $d \ge 2$ defined over a number field $K$ of degree $n$, and let $s$ be the number of primes of bad reduction of $\phi$ (including all the archimedean ones).
 Then for any $\varepsilon > 0$ there exists $s_0 = s_0(\varepsilon, d, n)$ such that